 The City shall cause notice of redemption to be sent by facsimile transmission, registered or certified mail or overnight express delivery, not less than 30 nor more than 60 days prior to the redemption date, to DTC or its nominee as the registered owner of the Bonds.
-The City shall not be responsible for mailing notice of redemption to anyone other than DTC or another qualified securities depository or its nominee unless no qualified securities depository is the registered owner of the Bonds, notice of redemption shall be mailed to the registered owners of the Bonds.
+The City shall not be responsible for mailing notice of redemption to anyone other than DTC or another qualified securities depository or its nominee unless no qualified securities depository is the registered owner of the Bonds.
+If no qualified securities depository is the registered owner of the Bonds, notice of redemption shall be mailed to the registered owners of the Bonds.
 Each notice of redemption shall identify the Bonds or portions thereof to be redeemed.
 Interest shall cease to accrue on any Bonds duly called for prior redemption, after the redemption date, if payment thereof has been duly provided.
 The Registrar shall not be required to transfer or exchange any Bond or portion thereof after the notice of redemption has been duly provided.
 During the period that DTC or the DTC nominee is the registered holder of the Bonds, the Registrar will not be responsible for mailing notices of redemption to the beneficial owners of the Bonds.
 See "Description of the Bonds - Book-Entry-Only System."